The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 Documenting hundreds or even thousands of coaching hours is almost impossible if you don’t start keeping track of them at the very beginning of your practice.
 It’s best to start logging these hours right from the first session and keep this information in a safe place.

-Paperbell automatically generates a coaching log with all your sessions, so you can download your client coaching log for your application with one click!
+Pro Tip: Paperbell automatically generates a coaching log with all your sessions, so you can download your client coaching log for your application with one click!
 Sign up here for a free account.

 What Should My ICF Coaching Log Include?

-In order for your application to qualify, your client coaching log should include the following details.
-All this information needs to be accurate on your coaching log, otherwise ICF may consider it fraudulent and prohibit you from reapplying for a coaching credential for up to five years.
+All this information needs to be accurate on your coaching log; otherwise, the ICF may consider it fraudulent and prohibit you from reapplying for a coaching credential for up to five years.

-What to Include in your ICF Coaching Log
+What Should My ICF Coaching Log Include

 Client Name & Contact Information